Introduction: Living Frugally on One Income

 11) Choose Frugal Family Activities

-Look for free or low-cost family activities that you can all enjoy.
-This could include visiting local parks, going on hikes, attending festivals, and more.
-There are plenty of ways to have fun without breaking the bank.
+Look for free or cheap family activities that you can all enjoy.
+This could include visiting local parks, playing board games, going on hikes, attending festivals, and more.
+There are numerous cost-effective ways to have fun that will delight the entire family.

 12) Only Buy What You Need